felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 this text reaches someone in need -- you, perhaps?
 -->

-True learning, the kind that changes the decisions we make, the actions we take, and the course of our lives, is almost universally painful to traverse.
-Each bruise is a stepping stone, a bump in the road that stands in the way of fulfilling our potential and our true desires.
-It is what it is.
-If only we can learn to trust the process, we will notice that we can attain everything we hope for and more.
-All it requires is the willingness to fail, to learn, to succeed.
-We can learn to love learning.

-Now more than ever, the information is out there.
-It has been available for generations and generations.
-Some of the most valuable lessons humanity has learned were put to paper over 2,000 years ago by Greek philosophers.
-However, if we don't feel confident in our ability to navigate it all, it is as if that information didn't exist.
-All that wisdom stays imprisoned in its ink.
-The gift of humanity is wasted on us.

 If there's only one thing I'd want you to remember from all of this, it's that **anyone can experience learning anxiety and overcoming it requires a system of your own creation that will make learning a